cs6006/cs6006.github.io/content/resources/resources.md

 - [How to host your website on Cornell's CS Department web servers](https://it.coecis.cornell.edu/cis/cisweb/)
 - This will lead to the creation of your personal website under cs.cornell.edu/~username.
 This is different from your alphanumeric NetID and your numeric Cornell ID.
 You should have received a username via IT during the summer before you matriculated.
-If you don't have one, contact Becky Stewart (rebecca.stewart@cornell.edu).
+If you don't have one, contact Becky Stewart.

 ## Using the connection between Ithaca and Cornell Tech